30+ best ways to make friends in Charlotte

 Charlotte has a thriving social wellness scene, from run clubs to booze-free day parties.
 Here are a few standouts:

 - Morning Miles: For early risers and more seasoned runners.
-Meet at 6am on Thursdays in Dilworth for a four-mile run, followed by coffee at Backyard Brew.
+Meet at 6am on Thursdays for a run, followed by coffee at Giddy Goat Coffee in South End.

-- Y Happy Hour: This monthly happy hour, held at venues like Sycamore Brewing, is open to anyone looking to connect with others in Charlotte's fitness community.
+- Y Happy Hour: This monthly happy hour is open to anyone looking to connect with others in Charlotte's fitness community.

 Build your network and connect with other professionals with these local groups: